dalhaan/type-safe-intl/README.md

 # Type Safe Intl

-A fully type-safe internationalisation library without the need for code generation.
+A fully type-safe internationalisation library for React without the need for code generation.

 **TODO:**
   - [ ] Ability to pass values with type saftey